sraj5252/Spotify-Clone/README.md

 # Spotify-Clone
-This was my  first project using HTML &amp; CSS.
+This is my  first project using HTML &amp; CSS.